RCA’s unique vinyl-based video format arrived on the market too late to have any chance of success – but remains an intriguingly unique system.

 And so a couple of hours later, I found myself sat at home with this tank of a machine and the pile of discs, at which point a certain degree of buyer’s regret hit me.
 Just what was I going to do with this?

 The machine was so old that even connecting it to the TV proved a challenge, as there was no scart socket on it – instead, I had to dig through old cables and attempt to cobble together a way of linking up tech from 1982 with a modern TV.
 This was not a success, though I was never entirely sure if that was down to the connections or simply because the machine was faulty.
-Certainly, it switched on and the disc spun – but there was no picture.
+Certainly, it switched on and the disc spun – but try as I might, there was no picture.
 Oh well.
 As it was, the discs alone seemed worth the money as pieces of art, and for years afterwards, I had two or three mounted on my living room wall.

 CED (that’s Capacitance Electronic Disc) discs had a unique look – big, heavyweight cases that often featured unique art variations, and my collection – ranging from Taxi Driver to 2001, Happy Birthday to Me to Poltergeist, Lady Chatterley’s Lover to ABBA The Movie – was an impressive haul.
-I had to give up both the player and some discs when I moved house, but I still have the best of the discs, and they still feel oddly exciting to look at.
+I had to give up both the player and some discs when I moved house, but I still have the best of them, and they still feel oddly exciting to look at.

 CED was a format that should have been a success but instead was caught in development hell from its initial conception by RCA in 1964.
 Had it launched at any point up to the mid-1970s, then perhaps it would’ve been a hit.
 But by the time the format emerged in 1981 – after 17 years of trial and error – it was too late.
 Videotape had established an unconquerable foothold in households, and laserdisc was also on the market for film collectors.
 Why anyone would need yet another format is anyone’s guess, especially one that was spectacularly ill-suited to the world of video rental that had emerged as the way most people wanted to consume pre-recorded media.